adus/portal-documentation/_documents/gettingstarted.md

 `https://new.portal.its.pdx.edu/{endpoint}`
 <br /><br />
+The request method for all endpoints is `GET`.
 The following endpoints may be appended to the base URL, in order to access data from specific datasets:
 <br />

 | endpoint                               | description                                         |